fernando-mc/redmondpython.com/content/talk_archive.md

 [Lecture Slides and Introductory Code](https://github.com/mkpt/flask-api)

 -RedmondPython is open to any member who wants to do a quick walkthrough and introduction of your favorite library, framework, python principles and anything pythonic.
-Please talk to the organizers if you are interested.
+Get connected at [Slack](redmondpython.slack.com) or talk to the organizers if you are interested.